Skip to content

 Parameters

 The fields here change with the technique.
 EIS shows start and final frequency, number of points, AC and DC amplitudes, and mode.
-CV shows the vertex potentials, scan rate, number of scans, current range, and a filter toggle.
+CV shows the vertex potentials, scan rate, number of scans, and current range.
 Whatever the technique needs.

 Post-processing